Narrative Therapy

 Outcomes

 The focus of outcomes is to apply what you’ve learned from the first three concepts to your life going forward.
-Think about how you can utilize these techniques

 When you put your problem into different views and perspectives, you may realize how many different options you have to apply to your narrative.
 This practice will help you realize that there can be multiple solutions to your problems and that things are not hopeless.

-Narrative Therapy At Sequoia
+Narrative Therapy at Sequoia Behavioral Health